Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/go.md

 ### Shutdown

-`Shutdown` method close the instance.
-Closed instance will not accepting new events and will try to flush events left in buffer.
-Then the client instance will shutdown running threads.
+`Shutdown` method closes the client struct.
+Closed client struct will not accepting new events and will try to flush events left in buffer.
+Then the client struct will shutdown running threads.

 ```Go
 client.Shutdown()